 Session's desktop, Android, and iOS clients have undergone a code audit conducted by Quarkslab.
 This audit was completed in April 2021*.
 Without going through the entire report here, we can cut to the chase.
 Quarkslab found Session to be cryptographically sound.
 This is big news for Session and the OPTF and should make people much more comfortable with the idea of relying on Session for secure communication.

 * If you want to read the whole report, you can download it here.

 Instead of its own independent Transparency Report, information related to Session is included in the OPTF's report.
 I can't comment on the kind of information that appears in such a report.
-That's because, as of the last Transparency Report, dated June 15, 2021, the foundation had received 0 requests from 0 jurisdictions.
+That's because, as of the last time I checked (June 15, 2021), the foundation had received 0 requests from 0 jurisdictions.

 I assume that when and if the foundation does get an information request, the full details will be posted.
 Regardless, if you want to check out the page yourself, follow this link for the latest OPTF Transparency Report.